Cystoisospora belli

 • Sporulated oocysts are ingested, sporozoites penetrate epithelial cells of the small intestine and develop into trophozoites.

-• Mature oocyst 23-36 x 12-15 microns contains two sporocysts, which contain 4 trophozoites each [Figures 2 and 3 of immature oocysts].
+• A mature oocyst 23-36 x 12-15 microns contains two sporocysts, each containing 4 trophozoites [Figures 2 and 3 of immature oocysts].

 CLINICAL

-• Isospora causes a gastrointestinal infection that mostly afflicts patients with AIDS or profound immunosuppression; however, cases can occur in immunocompetent patients.
+• Isospora causes a gastrointestinal infection that primarily afflicts patients with AIDS or profound immunosuppression; however, cases can occur in immunocompetent patients.

 • Incubation period ~7d.